 The Agile method is a significant improvement over traditional project management methods, like the Waterfall model.

 In the Waterfall methodology, you involve the customers only after months of developing the product.
 And if they aren’t okay with the product, you’ll have to restart the development process all over again!

 With Agile, you present a version of the working software to your customer after each sprint.
 Now that you’ve got their feedback, you can incorporate it in your upcoming cycle.

 Here’s an example to understand the Agile process better:

 Let’s say your software engineering team is building an iOS app.

-If you use the traditional waterfall approach, your team could take a year for developing and testing the app.
+If you use the traditional waterfall approach, your in-office or remote team could take a year for developing and testing the app.